In His Footsteps

 Skeletons in closets, ghosts under my bed, hidden from prying eyes

-Hidden because growing up in Christ, I am supposed to be perfect
+Hidden because they said growing up in Christ, I am supposed to be perfect

 I was to walk the walk and talk the talk